-12Letter from Donald N. Lamson, Assistant Director, Securities and Corporate Practices Division (March 27, 1992) (unpublished).
+10Letter from Donald N. Lamson, Assistant Director, Securities and Corporate Practices Division (March 27, 1992) (unpublished).

-13 See 12 C.F.R. § 7.2020; Interpretive Letter No. 786, supra; Interpretive Letter No. 660, reprinted in [1994-1995 Transfer Binder] Fed.
+11 See 12 C.F.R. § 7.2020; Interpretive Letter No. 786, supra; Interpretive Letter No. 660, reprinted in [1994-1995 Transfer Binder] Fed.
 Banking Law Rep. (CCH) ¶ 83,608 (Dec.
 10, 1994).

-those sections.14 Thus, applicable statutory provisions and certain judicial precedent would permit reverse stock splits for legitimate business purposes, provided dissenters' rights are available.
+those sections.12 Thus, applicable statutory provisions and certain judicial precedent would permit reverse stock splits for legitimate business purposes, provided dissenters' rights are available.

 The Bank has articulated legitimate business purposes in effecting a reverse stock split.
-Eliminating the responsibilities associated with a substantial shareholder constituency is a proper business purpose.
-15 It also is a valid business purpose to effect a merger in order to reduce corporate expenses associated with shareholder communications and meetings.
-16 The Bank may also wish to become a Subchapter S corporation.
-Qualification for Subchapter S status requires obtaining unanimous shareholder approval as well as achieving the required maximum number of shareholders.
-17 Accordingly, the Bank can also pursue the reverse stock split in order ultimately to obtain unanimous shareholder approval for reorganizing as a Subchapter S corporation.
+Eliminating the responsibilities associated with a substantial shareholder constituency is a proper business purpose.13 The Bank is also planning to become a Subchapter S corporation.
+Qualification for Subchapter S status requires obtaining unanimous shareholder approval as well as achieving the required maximum number of shareholders.14 Accordingly, the Bank can also pursue the reverse stock split in order ultimately to obtain unanimous shareholder approval for reorganizing as a Subchapter S corporation.

 To avoid undermining the purposes of 12 U.S.C. §§ 214a, 215, and 215a, however, a reverse stock split must provide shareholders reasonable dissenters' rights to ensure that they receive a fair price for their shares.
 Those dissenters' rights need not be identical to those located in sections 214a, 215, and 215a.
-Accordingly, the Bank may effect a reverse stock split as long as it has a valid corporate purpose for the transaction and observes appropriate dissenters' rights.
-18
+Accordingly, the Bank may effect a reverse stock split as long as it has a valid corporate purpose for the transaction and observes appropriate dissenters' rights.15